spcmarine/Acebook-Web-App/README.md

    brew tap mongodb/brew
    brew install mongodb-community@4.4
    ```
    *Note:* If you see a message that says `If you need to have mongodb-community@4.4 first in your PATH, run:`, follow the instruction and run the following command.
+Restart your terminal after this.
 7. Start MongoDB
    ```
    brew services start mongodb-community@4.4